Skip to Main Content

 • Medicines: Your care team might prescribe medicines to help the body make more platelets, decrease the immune response, or control bleeding.

 • Splenectomy: Surgery to remove the spleen might be used if other treatments don’t work.
+This is only used in certain conditions and is rare in children.

 How to manage thrombocytopenia